A STEPS KINETIC SCULPTURES IN TORONTO PROJECT

 Light Strainers transforms a banal utility object common to kitchens everywhere – the colander.
-Each sculpture located at three Bloor Street parkettes features a different arrangement of colander columns, through which projected light creates a mesmerizing loop of shifting patterns.
+Each kinetic sculpture in Toronto, located at three Bloor Street parkettes features a different arrangement of colander columns, through which projected light creates a mesmerizing loop of shifting patterns.

 ProJECT At A Glance